reynaldhavard/background_subtraction/README.md

 The paper can be found [here](http://www.ai.mit.edu/projects/vsam/Publications/stauffer_cvpr98_track.pdf).

+This has been tested on WSL (with Ubuntu).
+It uses OpenMP to process the pixels in parallel.

 To use:

 -   create a `build` folder
 -   `cmake ../`
 -   `cmake --build .`
--   `./backgroundSubtraction K lr T`, specifying values for K, lr and T.
+-   `./backgroundSubtraction videoname K lr T`, specifying values for videoname, K, lr and T.

 For the test video (that can be found [here](https://github.com/opencv/opencv/blob/4.x/samples/data/vtest.avi)), with the following parameters: